BeauJoh/thesis/source/11-chapter-3-ode.md

 In this paper, we present an extended version of the OpenDwarfs benchmark suite, a set of OpenCL benchmarks for heterogeneous computing platforms.[@krommydas2016opendwarfs]
 We added new benchmarks to improve the diversity of the suite, and made a number of modifications aimed at improving the reproducibility and interpretability of results, portability between devices, and flexibility of configuration including problem sizes.
-We report preliminary results for a subset of the enhanced OpenDwarfs suite on a range of platforms including CPU, GPU and MIC devices.
+We report preliminary results for a subset of the enhanced OpenDwarfs suite on a range of platforms consisting of CPU, GPU and MIC devices.

 ##Enhancing the OpenDwarfs Benchmark Suite